brownan/backathon/README.md

 scanned and backed up if needed in a single step.
 However, in Backathon the scan routine is decoupled from the backup routine.
 This has several advantages:

+* The scanning and backup routines can be tuned and optimized independently, simplifying the code.
-* Scanning can easily be replaced with an inotify watcher.
-Scans can then happen much less often (e.g. once a day).
-Inotify would mark files as "dirty" and the backup routine only has to read in those files.
+* Scanning can be supplemented with an inotify watcher.
+Full scans can then happen much less often (e.g. once a day) while inotify runs continuously in the background and marks files as "dirty" when they change.
+The backup routine then only has to read in those files.
-* To report accurate info on the size and number of files to be backed up, and show progress during backup.
+* Having a list of "dirty" files lets us report accurate info on the size and number of files to be backed up, as well as accurate progress bars during backup.

 Backathon keeps a local cache of all files in the backup set, and stores some metadata on each one.
 When a scan is performed, metadata from an `lstat()`